ibm-cloud-docs/vpc/vsi_is_connecting_linux_gc.md

 {:tip: .tip}
 {:table: .aria-labeledby="caption"}

-# Connecting to your Linux instance
+# Connecting to Linux instances
 {: #vsi_is_connecting_linux}

 After you have created your Linux instance, you can connect to it by completing these steps.